PaulMelloy/StatisticalRethinkingStudyGroup/README.md

 ## Study Group Genesis
 The idea for this group grew from the discussions between [myself](https://github.com/PaulMelloy) and [Adam Sparks](https://github.com/adamhsparks).
-In an effort to commit to completing the study material, and not get distracted by work, we proposed commiting to a study group to work through each chapter/ module once a week and meet to discuss the material.
+In an effort to commit to completing the study material, and not get distracted by work, we proposed committing to a study group to work through each chapter/ module once a week and meet to discuss the material.
 We decided to open the group to our peers at [ANZORN](https://www.anzopenresearch.org/) whom meet regularly and show interest in participating in the study group.

 ## Group meetings
-The study group is likely to meet (pending group concensus) on 'Gather.Town' concurrently / after, the weekly ANZORN meetup.
+The study group is likely to meet (pending group consensus) on 'Gather.Town' concurrently / after, the weekly ANZORN meet-up.
 Starting with Chapter 1 'The Golem of Prague' in the first week of August 2020.
 Late comers are still welcome to join in and catch up to the group.